carbondriller/me-learnz-CS231n/README.md

 * To run the assignments notebooks I use `jupyter notebook`.
 * Manually resolved errors (xrange, ...) and installed missing packages by `conda install ...`
 * I didn't mess with virtualenvs and requitements.txt since it was broken when I tried it.
+* I directly copy-pasted some backpropagations from [cthorey](https://github.com/cthorey/CS231).
+They are noted in the code.
+I am not perfectly fluent with derivations and currently don't have enough time to it properly.